How to Choose a Supplement

 If you have a specific condition or strong family history for certain diseases then you might want to add extra “disease-specific” support.
 I usually recommend these type of supplements after emphasizing how the right multi-vitamin should be added first.

-For heart health, high blood pressure and artery disease consider L-Arginine complexers.
-I only recommend the ones that are consistent with the 1998 Nobel prize research done by Dr Ignarro, as outlined in his book “NO More Heart Disease”.
-Other various examples include pomegranate, syntrinol, policosanol, niacin, hawthorne, coleus and modified whey protein extracts.
+For heart health, high blood pressure and artery disease consider Neo40 which helps increase nitric oxide production.
+Other various cardiovascular support might include pomegranate, syntrinol, policosanol, niacin, hawthorne, coleus and modified whey protein extracts.
 We measure extensive cardiac risk factor blood panels and target these various supplements to specific markers that need better control.

 Arthritis is a very common condition and supplements can combat inflammation while providing support for healthy cartilage and joint lubrication.
-As noted in part 3 we learned that we modulate inflammation with many natural supplements.
 Glucosamine / chondroitin / collagen products can help stimulate healthy cartilage.
 Cetyl-Myristoleate is a dynamite supplement that helps with joint lubrication and modulates inflammation.
-Consider systemic enzyme support with products such as Wobenzym.
-Enzymes work both by improving gut health as well as “mopping up” inflammatory chemicals in the bloodstream.
-Wobenzym has been a mainstay for arthritis treatment in millions of people in European countries.
+Consider curcumin, boswellia, pycnogenol, etc to help control inflammation and avoid NSAIDs if possible.

 Neurologic problems such as dementia, memory loss, and peripheral nerve issues can benefit from things that support neurotransmitter production, lower inflammation, and protect the delicate myelin sheaths that cover and protect our nerves.
 Many amino acids and herbal products are available to support neurologic health.
 The recently studied pyrroloquinoline quinone (PQQ) is a novel compound that some consider being a newly discovered vitamin that has been shown in human studies to improve mental processing.
 Alpha glycerylphosphoryl choline (alpha GPC) may support memory and neurological function.